 The public interest may be defined as the collective wellbeing of the community of people and institutions that the members serve.
-The accountancy profession's public includes clients, credit providers, governments, employers, employees, investors, the business and financial community, and others who rely on the objectivity and integrity of members to assist in the maintenance of the orderly functioning of commerce.
+The accountancy profession's public includes clients, credit providers, governments, employees, employees, investors, regulators, the business and financial community, and others who rely on the objectivity and integrity of members to assist in the maintenance of the orderly functioning of commerce.

-(b) Applicable values and principles
+b) Applicable values and principles

-Members' professional decision making (professional judgement) is informed by the values and principles articulated in the Code and reinforced by the professional accounting bodies.
+Members' professional decision making (professional judgement) is informed by the values and principles articulated in APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (the Code) and reinforced by the Professional Bodies.
 These include compliance with the fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behaviour.

-(c) Criteria for application of values and principles
+c) Criteria for application of values and principles

 Once the values and principles are agreed upon, members need to know what criteria to use in applying them.
-The Code has adopted a 'threats and safeguards' approach.
+The Code sets out a conceptual framework to assist members in identifying, evaluating and addressing threats to compliance with the fundamental principles.

 Many threats fall into the following categories: self-interest, self-review, advocacy, familiarity and intimidation threats.
-Safeguards that may eliminate or reduce such threats to an acceptable level fall into two broad categories: safeguards created by the profession, legislation and regulation, and safeguards in the work environment.

 The Code recognises that it is impossible to define every situation that creates a threat to compliance with the fundamental principles and the appropriate corresponding action/s.
 Members have an obligation to identify, evaluate and address threats to compliance, rather than merely comply with a set of specific rules.
-Where identified threats are significant, a member should apply safeguards to eliminate or reduce the threats to an acceptable level.
+Where identified threats are not at an acceptable level, a member should address the threats by eliminating them or reducing the threats to an acceptable level.
+In certain circumstances, a member may not be able to address threats, so should decline the engagement or assignment.
 The objective is to ensure that compliance with the fundamental principles is not compromised.